Fresh Peach Pie with Flaky Butter Crust

 If you’re not planning to use firm peaches for more than a couple of days, you can choose to ripen them later without compromising flavor.

 This double crust recipe is what I use in all my pies.
-I’ve tried a ton of other pie crusts, including store bought stuff in a pinch.
-(No judgment here, right? 😊)
+I’ve tried a ton of other pie crusts, including store bought options in a pinch.

 This pie crust is the real deal.
 It’s all-butter, wonderfully flaky, and tastes phenomenal.
 No shortening, no trans-fats, no artificial anything.
 Not in the crust nor in the peachy filling.
 Just all-natural goodness.